LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingAgentAssist/prerequisite-steps.md

 * Several bots in Conversation Builder with dialogs triggered by intents from the starter pack domain
 * Web messaging engagement directed to the signed-in “human” skill

+### Before you begin

+Before you get started with this tutorial, download this [ZIP file](https://publisher.liveperson.net/co-agent-assist/AgentAssistTutorial_resources.zip), which contains a few, necessary resources.

 ### Step 1: Create the Airline NLU v2 domain

 LivePerson offers a variety of domain-specific starter packs ([pre-built domains](http://localhost:4000/intent-builder-overview.html#prebuilt-domains)) to help you get up and running with Intent Builder quickly.
 After signing into the LivePerson Conversational Cloud, navigate to the Conversational AI portal and complete the following steps to build out the NLU domain that will be used in the Agent Assist solution.